-However, recent discussions concerning democracy promotion caution that the lever of civil society has long been overvalued or the difficulties of exerting influence on societal processes downplayed.
-Challenges for donor countries are access opportunities, above all in authoritarian regimes, the difficulty of identifying the "good guys" and true NGOs, conflicts of interest when existing civil society organizations pursue aims which are only partly compatible with ideas of liberal democracy, the creation of a constructive relationship between civil society and the party system, and finally the danger of producing an "artificial" NGO-world - dependent on the West and decoupled from the grassroots - which is not sustainable (Burnell 2004).
-One problem with the democratization of authoritarian rentier economies is that large parts of the population are economic "clients" of the ruling elite and so have reason to fear relative impoverishment as a result of a regime change.
+As also in the debate on global governance and international relations, recent discussions concerning democracy promotion caution that the lever of civil society has long been overvalued or the difficulties of exerting influence on societal processes downplayed.
+Challenges for donor countries are access opportunities, above all in authoritarian regimes, the difficulty of identifying the 'good guys' and true NGOs, conflicts of interest when existing civil society organisations pursue aims which are only partly compatible with ideas of liberal democracy, the creation of a constructive relationship between civil society and the party system, and finally the danger of producing an 'artificial' NGOworld - dependent on the West and decoupled from the grassroots - which is not sustainable (Burnell 2004).
+One problem with the democratisation of authoritarian rentier economies is that large parts of the population are economic 'clients' of the ruling elite and so have reason to fear relative impoverishment as a result of a regime change.
 After a regime change they constitute potential critics of democracy whose role is particularly problematic because they are often also almost the sole bearers of the numerous technocratic skills which are necessary for a functioning state.
-A further challenge for civil society in transition countries and consequently also for external influence is striking a balance between the requirement of controlling and criticizing state institutions, and the danger of undermining trust in still young democratic institutions through such criticism (see Nohlen 2004).
-The new "power" of civil society therefore always runs the risk of threatening democracy.
-On the donor side, it is thus important to avoid the promotion of the forces of civil society being associated with an exaggerated ("libertarian") distrust of the state.
+A further challenge for civil society in transition countries and consequently also for external influence is striking a balance between the requirement of controlling and criticising state institutions, and the danger of undermining trust in still young democratic institutions through such criticism (see Nohlen 2004).
+The new 'power' of civil society therefore always runs the risk of threatening democracy.
+On the donor side, it is thus important to avoid the promotion of the forces of civil society being associated with an exaggerated ('libertarian') distrust of the state.
 In other words, top-down approaches primarily addressing state structures and actors should not be fully replaced by the bottom-up approach since civil society actors rarely possess the resources to undermine the military and economic foundations of the ruling power networks alone.